sitwithariadne/website/src/meditation-boundaries.md

     - "Oh, I was thinking about work, I must be worried about it, but I want to give myself this break"
     - "I want to do something else, but this is time I'm spending practicing kindness and that's OK."

- **"But don't I have to do these things (remain absolutely still -- never think) to meditate?"**

-Kindness towards our sensory universe is what we are practicing, it's a cultivated skill, I don't think we can get it all at once.
-Part of that is forgiveness, it's OK to make mistakes, to learn, to grow.
+# Don't I have to ...

+No.

-## But what if  I'm not kind to myself?
+# What if I'm not kind to myself?

-**That's OK too.
-We are practicing.**
+That's OK.
+It's practice.

+The practice of setting aside some time for relief can be difficult, the only real requirement is the understanding that kindness is the evenutal goal.

 We are practicing  _intending_  towards kindness.
 I feel it's important to practice being nice to ourselves, and for these few moments, we want to  **lower our expectations**, not raise them.
 A lot of folx expect a lot out of us, constantly, especially ourselves.
 Meditation is a place where we can really practice being gentle with ourselves.